 - Modern computing facilities under the supervision of CNSIT

-- Support shops (electronic, glassblowing, machine) staffed by full-time personnel
+- Support shops (electronic and machine) staffed by full-time personnel

 - A staffed x-ray analysis facility for single-crystal structure analysis